 FAQ: Can bees change their gender?

 No, but sometimes they can switch roles.
 Well, drones can’t, but the workers can.
-Nurse bees tend to be young and charged with the work of caring for the young and building honeycomb.
+Nurse bees tend to be young and charged with the work of caring for the young and building honeycombs.
 If the need is great, foragers can take up this role, though they are not as good at it as the younger members of the crew.

 When things go wrong, worker bees can lay eggs, and those hatch into drones because the eggs are unfertilized.
 That is a symptom of a problem and warrants immediate attention.